 Kick-start your career

-Our award-winning Careers Centre is a free service to all University of Leeds students and recent graduates.
-The Centre runs regular events on campus to help with your career planning.
+Our award-winning Careers Centre is a free service to all University of Leeds students and graduates.
+The Centre runs regular events to help with your career planning.
 This includes graduate recruitment fairs, drop-in days with employers, workshops, presentations and industry talks.
 You also have exclusive access to the Careers Centre jobs database, advertising the latest graduate vacancies from employers worldwide, including placements and internships.

 Support for entrepreneurs

 If you’re interested in developing your own business, we offer a number of support schemes to nurture your enterprising skills and ideas.
 From funding your idea and mentoring to an incubation space where you can develop your company.
 Our Spark initiative for students and graduates is dedicated to helping you start a business in the UK.

 Many of our students are inspired by our international focus, and plan careers outside of the UK.
 At Leeds, you will have access to a wide range of resources relevant to international careers as well as connections with our global alumni network.